Rubén Bover

-Rubén Bover Izquierdo (born 24 June 1992) is a Spanish footballer who plays for FC Andorra.
-He plays primarily as a winger, but can also play as an attacking midfielder or a striker.
+Rubén Bover Izquierdo (born 24 June 1992) is a Spanish professional footballer who plays for Atlético Baleares.
+He plays primarily as an attacking midfielder, but can also play as a winger.

 Club career

 Early career

 Born in Majorca, Bover began his career at the academy of Mallorca.
 When he was 17, he moved to England and signed for Conference National side Kidderminster Harriers.

 Halesowen Town

 Following his release by cash strapped Kidderminster, he joined Halesowen Town during the summer of 2010.
 He impressed during pre-season friendlies often playing back up to winger Daryl Taylor.
 Following Taylor's departure, however, Bover became first choice winger.
-He scored 2 goals in 20 appearances for the side, before being offered a trial at then manager, Tony Thorpe's former club Queens Park Rangers.
+He scored two goals in 20 appearances for the side, before being offered a trial at then manager, Tony Thorpe's former club Queens Park Rangers.
 However, the trial was unsuccessful but Bover opted to look for a Football League club opposed to returning to Halesowen Town.